amitparag/Incipient-Slip-Detection/README.md

 The occurrence of slip is usually characterized by the properties of the object in question such as its weight, elasticity, orientation of grip.

-An examples of slip are shown below:
+An example of slip is shown below:

 ![Slip Example 1](./docs/gifs/slip.gif)